 To make this vision a reality, the Nature Trust has launched a $200,000 fundraising campaign.

-Bill and Susan’s generous donation of a large portion of the value of Selig Island and a permanent conservation agreement over Great Island enables us to protect both islands for less than one quarter of viagra sale their market value!
+Bill and Susan’s generous donation of a large portion of the value of Selig Island and a permanent conservation agreement over Great Island enables us to protect both islands for less than one quarter of Viagra with no prescription their market value!

 Great Island will be one of the largest coastal islands ever protected in Nova Scotia.
 Together, Selig and Great Islands are home to salt marshes, tidal flats, and rugged rocky shore.
 Lying adjacent to important nesting habitat for the endangered piping plover, these islands represent a tremendous opportunity to contribute to the preservation of Nova Scotia’s Coastal Legacy